Turtle Facts – Hawksbill, Leatherback and Green turtles

 As Leatherbacks do not survive in captivity it is impossible to know for certain at what age they reach maturity.
 The experts' estimate has come down from 30 years to 8-12 years but opinions still differ.

 As with all reptiles, it is the temperature of the eggs during incubation which decides whether the hatchling will be male or female.
-In the case of Leatherbacks, the critical temperature seems to be just below 29 Centigrade.
+In the case of Leatherbacks, the critical temperature is 29.5 Centigrade.
 Above that temperature there will be more females and vice versa.
 For this reason, the hatchlings from the top of the nest are more likely to be female as it is hotter nearer the surface.
 The sex of the turtle is decided between days 20 and 40 of the incubation period.
 Incubation can take from 60 to 75 days, depending upon the temperature in the nest.

 The hatchlings do not leave the nest as soon as they have struggled out of the egg.
 Some of them are a long way down in the sand and it can take three days for the baby turtles to work their way up through the sand to just below the surface.
 There they wait until a drop in temperature gives them the signal to leave the nest and flap their way down towards the sea.
 This is always during the cool of the night when darkness gives them protection against many of the predators which hunt by day.
 However, night-feeding birds and ghost crabs are always on the prowl.
 Though no bigger than a baby turtle, a ghost crab can drag a hatchling down its hole in the sand.